"...excellently performed the unique colors and unconventional techniques characteristic of Mandat's compositions."

 Kristine was previously the Assistant Conductor for the Minnesota Project Opera assisting in the premiere of Reinaldo Moya’s Memory Boy and Assistant Conductor for the Minnesota Youth Symphonies for the 2015-2016 season.
 Kristine has led the Escola Superior de Música Artes e Espectáculo, Richfield Symphonic Band, MYS Philharmonic Orchestra, Concordia University – St. Paul Concert Band, União Filarmónica do Troviscal, and the Southern Illinois University Symphonic Band.

 Ms. Dizon was awarded the J. William Fulbright/Camões Institute Scholarship to study clarinet and orchestral conducting at the Escola Superior de Música Artes e Espectáculo with António Saiote.
 Ms. Dizon received a Master’s degree in Clarinet Performance at Southern Illinois University-Carbondale and degrees in European History and Music at the University of Minnesota-Twin Cities.
 She has performed in masterclasses with Nicolas Balderyou, Alain Damiens, Nuno Pinto, Richard Stoltzman, Charles Neidich, and Ricardo Morales.

-Kristine is an artist for Silverstein Works and Barkley Mouthpieces.
+Kristine is an artist for F. Arthur Uebel Clarinets, Silverstein Works, and Barkley Mouthpieces.

 Kristine is currently a Junior Researcher at the Centro de Estudo de Communicação e Cultura at the Universidade de Católica Portuguesa Lisboa and recipient of the Fundação para ciencia e tecnologia grant through the Lisbon Consortium.
 Kristine recently published an article about Croatian Clarinet Concertos in the Clarinet and Saxophone (CAS) in March 2018.
 A revised edition will be published by the Clarinet Journal in March 2019.